twigphp/Twig-extensions/doc/gettext.rst

 ``en_US`` is the *locale*, which is selected using the ``setlocale`` function. ``LC_MESSAGES``, ``LC_MONETARY`` are *categories*, each category can be switched to use a different locale; for instance you can localize text to English while formatting numbers and times in French format, if your users so desire.
 The names of the ``.mo`` files are the *domain*, they help you organize your strings into groups.
 Inside the ``.mo`` files a string may be marked with a *context*.
 Contexts help you distiguish between two identical strings which may translate differently, for example ``_p('verb', 'Update')`` and ``_p('noun', 'Update')``.
 Try to use these distictions while writing code, it makes the translation job easier later on.

-The ``f`` functions are a convenience wrapper added by the Twig ``gettext`` extension.
-They allow you to pass an arbitrary number of parameters which will be used as parameters to `sprintf`_ after localizing the string.
-For example:
+The Gettext extension also defines the ``sprintf`` filter to replicate the typical use of `sprintf`_ in combination with gettext:

 .. code-block:: php